InkApplications/spondee/README.md

 Here are some rules that are followed on this project.
 If you contribute, please follow them.

- - Units should be data classes
+ - Units should be value classes where possible
-     - (These will eventually all be migrated to `value class` when stable)
- - All ambiguous math is done with the `Double` type
- - Direct wrapping is done with value extensions. (eg. `55.percent`)
+ - Values should prefer `Double` values for storage